Location: 8411 ½ Sunset Strip, Hollywood

 Featured Detective: Private Investigator Lew Archer

-CHARACTER STUDY: Lew Archer disposes with the tough guy act, pulls away the romantic vale, and shows us a sea of lost souls – the grisly murders, the dysfunctional families and all the dark secrets that lurk in the shadows of mid-century Los Angeles and its surrounding suburbs – as he works his way through each case.
+Lew Archer disposes with the tough guy act, pulls away the romantic vale, and shows us a sea of lost souls; the grisly murders, the dysfunctional families and all the dark secrets that lurk in the shadows of mid-century Los Angeles and its surrounding suburbs.
+He works his way through each case, resolved to reach the truth, no matter how ugly it may be.
 Lew Archer is masculine in a way that defies stereotypes – incorruptible and determined, but also lonely and compassionate.
 He brings a gritty realism to the hard-boiled genre that had not previously existed.

 Check our FAQ page for detailed product information.